IvanWasNotAvailable/GlobalFinanceProject/README.md

 ##### Ensure that you have the necessary dependencies installed and the required datasets or APIs are accessible for the program to run smoothly.

 ## Contact
-For any inquiries or feedback, please contact is52@students.uwf.edu.
+For any inquiries or feedback, please contact ivan.sachau@studmail.hwg-lu.de